 The hype about kale doesn’t seem to be dying down anytime soon.
 Kale-related puns are swirling through the internet (What doesn’t kale you makes you stronger!
 Kale, yeah!), and everyone and their mother seems to be finding enjoyable ways of consuming this crunchy vegetable.

 But every time you make a kale smoothie, it tastes like grainy, ground-up grass.
 What are you doing wrong?

 You have to admit, the stuff is pretty good for you.
 It’s extremely nutritious, seeing as it’s stuffed with 45 different flavonoids, packed with anti-oxidants, and filled with fiber.

-One easy way to pop some kale into your diet is green smoothies.
-But if you’ve ever tried incorporating kale into your breakfast smoothies before, you know that it doesn’t always work out exactly as desired.
-With its bitter, peppery flavor, it takes a little coaxing to get it to balance right in a beverage.
+If you’re not a fan of salads, one easy way to pop some kale into your diet is green smoothies.
+But if you’ve ever tried incorporating kale into your smoothies before, you know that it doesn’t always work out exactly as planned.
+With its bitter, peppery flavor, kale takes a little coaxing to balance right in a beverage.